ricardoyanez/grazing/README.md

 ## Gill-Miller Algorithm

-The routine **FOURPT** is a FORTRAN port of the procedure by Gill and Miller written in ALGOL.
+The routine **FOURPT** is a Fortran port of the procedure by Gill and Miller written in ALGOL.

 <ins>REFERENCE</ins>

 Gill P. E. and Miller G. F. (1972) An algorithm for the integration of unequally spaced data, *Comput.
 J.* 15 80–83.

-## Numerical Recipes in FORTRAN 77
+## Numerical Recipes in Fortran 77

 Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling, is entitled to use the machine readable programs for personal use.
 Since distributing a copy is explicitly forbidden, the Numerical Recipes source codes will have to be placed in the `nrf77` directory.
 It will be assumed that any interested person in GRAZING has a personal copy of this excellent book.